wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ## Link Relation Type: ice-server

-The link relation type below has been registered by IANA per Section 4.2 of {{!RFC8288}}.
+The link relation type below has been registered by IANA per {{Section 4.2 of !RFC8288}}.

 Relation Name: ice-server